chongminggao/KuaiRand/README.md

 - ✅ It is the first sequential recommendation dataset with millions of  intervened interactions of randomly exposed items inserted in the standard recommendation feeds.
 - ✅ It has the most comprehensive side information including explicit user IDs, interaction timestamps, and rich features for users and items.
-- ✅ It has 15 policies with each catered for a special recommendation scenario in Kuaishou App.
+- ✅ It has 15 policies with each catered for a special recommendation scenario in the Kuaishou App.
 - ✅ We introduce 12 feedback signals (e.g., click, like, and view time) for each interaction to describe the user's comprehensive feedback.
 - ✅ Each user has thousands of historical interactions on average.
 - ✅ It has three versions to support various research directions in recommendation.